 St. Mark’s is committed to providing the safest possible environment for all members of the community.
-The COVID-19 Task Force and other School administrators will continue to monitor local, state, national, and international public health guidelines and coordinate with peer schools as St. Mark’s prepares to welcome students back to campus.
-Realizing that the situation remains very fluid and dynamic, the following are some health and safety protocols and procedures that will be implemented for the 2020-2021 academic year.
-Additional details will be shared in a subsequent communication.
+The COVID-19 Task Force and other School administrators will continue to monitor local, state, national, and international public health guidelines and coordinate with peer schools.
+Following are some health and safety protocols and procedures that were implemented for the 2020-2021 academic year and remain in place.
 The four layers of protection we are focusing on are:

 Hand washing Community members will be advised to wash their hands frequently.
 In addition, hand sanitizer stations have been installed throughout campus, along with reminders to avoid touching one’s face after touching surfaces.

 Physical distancing The School will be emphasizing physical distancing of six feet between individuals whenever possible.
 In addition, one-way pathways have been introduced throughout campus.

 Personal health monitoring Evidence of a negative COVID-19 test, specifically the polymerase chain reaction (PCR) test, three to seven days prior to arrival on campus, is required.
 Students must have a functioning smartphone with the Boardingware app installed.
 Please email firstname.lastname@example.org if you need assistance obtaining a smartphone.
 Morning health checks are in place for both boarding and day students.
 All faculty and staff are also required to submit a daily health check.

 It is expected that everyone on campus wears a face covering when in School buildings, on School grounds, and on School transportation, even when social distancing is observed.